 What is cyber security?

-Cyber security refers to the collection of technologies, methods, and processes that help protect computer systems, networks, and important data from cyber attacks and unauthorized access.
-Since every industry relies on a different set of operational technologies and computing assets, security analysts must align their strategies with their business’s needs.
+Cyber security refers to collecting technologies, methods, and processes that help protect computer systems, networks, and important data from cyber attacks and unauthorized access.
+Since every industry relies on a different set of operational technologies and computing assets, security analysts must align their strategies with their needs.
 When leveraged effectively, a cyber security program can insulate critical IT resources from external and internal threats, quickly identify potential vulnerabilities, and prevent costly security breaches.
-However, modern computing environments typically consist of several disparate systems that each need some level of protection.
+However, modern computing environments typically consist of several disparate systems that need some level of protection.
 The field of cyber security segments into subdomains, including:

 Network security focuses on protecting private computer networks’ integrity, accessibility, and confidentiality and the data transmitted through them.
 Using both hardware and software technologies, companies set strict rules and configurations that limit end-user access to sensitive information.
 When cybercriminals gain access to a secure network, they can use it as a launchpad to distribute malware, steal important data, or add vulnerable endpoints to their botnets.

 Computer security refers to the tools, processes, and policies used to safeguard company-owned endpoints, such as laptops, mobile devices, industrial control systems, etc., from a wide range of cyber threats.
 Common tactics include installing anti-virus software on all employee workstations, setting up configuration restrictions, and implementing advanced authentication protocols.
 Another critical component of computer security involves end-user training, as employees are often the last line of defense against social engineering attacks like phishing.